varenhorst/CheeseBlock/README.md

 TO RUN:

-  Navigate to the node-mysql directory, and run npm init, to get node-modeules
+  Navigate to the node-mysql directory, and run 'npm init', and 'npm install' to get node-modules

-  Then, simply run node app.js in the terminal within the node-mysql directory.
+  Then, simply run 'node app.js' in the terminal within the node-mysql directory.

   Skip within youtube videos, making sure they are being stored in your mysql databse.